cloudlab-cmu/.github/profile/README.md

 ## ❗ Code of conduct

-Budibase is dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
-We expect everyone in the Budibase community to abide by our [**Code of Conduct**](/profile/docs/CODE_OF_CONDUCT.md).
+We are dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
+We expect everyone in the CMU Cloud Lab community to abide by our [**Code of Conduct**](/profile/docs/CODE_OF_CONDUCT.md).
 Please read it.

+##IMPORTANT

+This is a place for discussions, questions, protocol sharing but not to share data without the owner/author consent.

 <br />